SuperVK/sparse-image-repr-bep/bep.typ

 Then we can see that $s_3$ generates shearing, as when $s_3 = 0$ then we have $(S e_1)^T (S e_2) = (s_1, 0) (0, s_2)^T = 0$.
 And vice versa, if $s_3 != 0$, then $(S e_1)^T (S e_2) = (s_1, s_3) (s_3, s_2)^T = s_1 s_3 + s_3 s_2 != 0$ as $ s_1, s_2 > 0$, clearly introducing a shear.

 We know that the stabilizer of $phi_0$ is $SO(2)$.
-This makes sense as rotating an unscaled Gaussian while give us that exact same Gaussian.
+This makes sense as rotating an unscaled Gaussian while giving us that exact same Gaussian.
 I.e.
 $
   "Stab"_G (phi_0) := { g in G | g act phi_0 = phi_0 } equiv SO(2)
 $